 |Mill River Marine Railways||-||-||-||-||-||-||-||-|

-Partly cloudy starting this evening, continuing until tomorrow morning.
+Mostly cloudy throughout the day and breezy starting later tonight, continuing until tomorrow morning.

 Lat42° 14' 55.5''

 Lon-70° 46' 42.52''

 The image above is a view from the north looking south over the entrance into Cohassett Cove.
 The five-foot-deep dredged channel is clearly visible in the lower right-hand portion of the image, as is the stone jetty that protects the harbor from excessive swell.
 Bassing Beach is off to the left (east) and Bryant Point is off to the right (west).

 There are five marinas in Cohasset, but oddly enough, only one of them, Mill River Marine Railways, accepts transient guests.
 The other facilities administer some moorings that transient guests can use, but availability is not guaranteed.
 If you need repairs, Mill River Marine railways also has a lift for haul-outs.
 There is apparently no fuel available in Cohasset Cove.